andrew-narolsky/python-parser/README.md

-# BERT Score getter with FastAPI and Celery
+# Python parser with FastAPI and Celery\Request

 Example of how to handle background processes with FastAPI, Celery, and Docker.